-The Preparatory Engineering program is designed for freshmen and transfer students wanting to graduate with a degree in the College of Engineering who have not met the admission requirements for their desired major or who have not submitted ACT/SAT scores.
+The Preparatory Engineering program is designed for freshmen wanting to graduate with a degree in the College of Engineering who have not met the admission requirements for their desired major or who have not submitted ACT/SAT scores.

 Once a Preparatory Engineering student meets the standards for their desired major they will work with that major’s academic advisor to be reconsidered for admission.